California Kingsnake Care Sheet

 California Kingsnake Substrate

 Many commercial substrates and beddings for reptiles are available.
 Avoid cat litter and any chemically treated substrates and oily woods.
 General rule, if it looks good and doesn’t give off a smell, it is OK.
 Feed your California kingsnake in a separate container if the substrate could be ingested while feeding.
 Newspaper, paper towels and indoor carpet are fine, but if the snake can’t partially burrow in your substrate, you might consider a hide (Zoo Med Habba Hut) or two in the cage for security.
-I have personally used washed Calci-Sand for adults and kiln-dried pine shavings for juveniles for many years and have never had any problem.

 California Kingsnake Food